r0hitsharma/skillfile/README.md

 **Track AI skills and agents declaratively, like dependencies.
 Pin them.
 Patch them.
 Deploy everywhere.**

-Declare everything in one file.
-Lock to exact commits.
-Sync across 8 agentic coding platforms.
+Declare your skills in a manifest.
+Pinned to exact commits.
+Deploys to Claude Code, Cursor, Gemini, and 5 more.
 Customize without losing upstream updates.
-And even browse for 110K+ community skills without leaving the CLI!
+Search 110K+ skills from the terminal.

 ![demo](https://github.com/eljulians/skillfile/raw/master/docs/demo.gif)

 You found a great skill on GitHub and copied the markdown into `.claude/skills/`.
-Or maybe you found one on [agentskill.sh](https://agentskill.sh) and used their installer.
-Either way:
+Maybe you grabbed one from [agentskill.sh](https://agentskill.sh).
+So what now?

 - Each hub has its own install tool
 - Nothing tracks what you installed